Bibi Zogbé

 Bibi Zogbé (1890 – 1973) was a Lebanese-born painter based in Buenos Aires, Argentina best known for her depiction of wild flora.
-Nicknamed “La Pintura de Flores,” or “the flower painter” in Spanish, she often painted heavily symbolic still lifes as well as portraits.
-She traveled widely and painted during trips to Dakar, Beirut, and Paris.
+Nicknamed “La Pintora de Flores,” or “the flower painter” in Spanish, she often painted heavily symbolic still lifes as well as portraits.
+She traveled widely and painted during trips to Dakar, Beirut, and Paris, as well as exhibited her work in Chile, Brazil, Cuba and the United States.
 Though she received relatively little recognition during her lifetime, she has begun to receive new attention as a figure in the twentieth-century Arab and Lebanese modernist art movements.

 Early life in Lebanon and settlement in Argentina

 Zogbé was born as Labibé Zogbé in 1890 to a wealthy Lebanese family.
 She grew up in the small coastal Lebanese town of Sahel Alma.
 Her father became the ambassador of Lebanon in Argentina, which had welcomed a small but significant population of migrants of Lebanese origin from 1887 onwards.
 While growing up in Lebanon, Zogbé attended a local Catholic school and later the Sainte Famille College in Beirut, where she received a French education.

 In 1906, when Zogbé was sixteen years old, she left Lebanon for a marriage that her parents had arranged for her in Argentina.
 She married Domingo Samaja, a wealthy Lebanese-Argentinian immigrant.
 She legally divorced him in the early 1930s and never remarried.
 Though the marriage did not last, she reportedly cultivated an enduring love of art during the many trips she took with Samaja to Paris.

 As an adult, Zogbé settled permanently in Buenos Aires.
 By this time, Argentina hosted a substantial population of people Lebanese origin – a population that numbered 148,270 people in 1926.
 Members of this community developed a distinct Lebanese-Argentine cultural identity, even while many retained, like Zogbé, a firm connection to Lebanon.